Pasta, Ham, and Cheese Casserole

 Recipe Variations

-- Meat: Instead of ham, use leftover corned beef or diced cooked chicken in the pasta, ham, and cheese casserole.
+- Meat: Instead of ham, use diced cooked chicken or leftover corned beef.

-- Vegetables: Replace the peas with frozen mixed vegetables, corn, or a peas and carrot combination.
+- Vegetables: Use corn, mixed vegetables, or a peas and carrots blend instead of just peas.

 While this pasta, ham, and cheese casserole is a hearty one-pot meal, you might want to balance it with other sides.
 Here are a few ideas: